sultan-nassar/CardReactApp/README.md

 b.
 Open the terminal
    Bash
    git clone -b master https://github.com/sultan-nassar/CardAppFinalProject.git
-2. open two terminal
+c. open two terminal:
-**at the first terminal** you have to navigate to the server directory by writing **Run Cd CardAppFinalProject
+d. **at the first terminal** you have to navigate to the server directory by writing **Run Cd CardAppFinalProject
 **Run Cd server-card-sultan
 **Run npm i